 If you as a sailor, arrived at the city of Gothenburg, it wasn't that easy getting into the city.
 At this time, the city was actually a fortress with a population of 12,700 individuals and 2,200 military personnel with families.
 If you came to Gothenburg by land, it was quite possible that you needed to lodge outside the city since the city gates would've been closed and would've opened only the next morning.
 The road to the city was worn, muddy and in poor condition.
 Well inside the city, one usually did not dare go out at night, for fear of being stabbed by some drunken soldier walking about in the dark, waving his sword.
 Street lights were non-existent then.

-As late as 1721, a huge fire had left practically the whole city south of the harbour in ashes.
+As late as 1721, a huge fire had left practically the whole city south of the harbor in ashes.
 But it was now built again with almost only wooden houses.
 Everybody did agree that stone houses were better but the foundations for a stone house were simply too costly.

 To sign up for duty, one would have needed to somehow contact the East India Company.
 If you were some of the officials, you might have met up with Niclas Sahlgren, who at this time, lived at the current Norra Hamngatan 6.